-These Paint Print Ghosts bring painting and print making together for young children.
-It’s a fun and easy halloween craft for toddlers and preschoolers!
+These Paint Print Ghosts combine painting and print-making into a fun and adorable ghost craft for toddlers and preschoolers.

 We weren’t really planning on making them at all.
 We were actually doing a Ghost-Writing activity that I’d seen the kids doing over at Teach Preschool.
 The hooligans thoroughly enjoyed it, and as they worked away, it kind of morphed into a number of different activities.